conehead/HelpDesk/README.md

 The reason for making this is apparent as soon as you get a high rank on a server with a reasonably-high population.
 Too many people often need help at once, and some are often left waiting indefinitely.

+Each HelpTicket added to HelpDesk has a handler level.
+For example, if a Mod doesn't have the ability to handle a given ticket, they can use `/helpdesk elevate <ID>` to remove the ticket from their queue, and mark the ticket as something that an Admin has to handle.

+Each HelpTicket also has an urgency flag.
+If at any time the person filing the Ticket or a staff member thinks a flag is urgent, they can use `/helpdesk urgent <ID>`.
+If the person filing the ticket or the staff member doesn't think it's urgent, they can use `/helpdesk noturgent` to change its priority to normal.

+If a staff member wants to accept responsibility for a ticket, they can use `/helpdesk assign <ID>` and it'll be removed from the active queue.

+When a HelpTicket has been filled, a staff member can use `/helpdesk complete <ID>` to mark the ticket as completed.
+If the ticket should be removed without completion, the staff member should use `/helpdesk remove <ID>`.

 Setting up HelpDesk
 -------------------